Images of shells by the sea

 The shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
 This environment lets users run commands, programs, and shell scripts.
 The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.

 The first Unix shell was the Thompson shell, sh, written by Ken Thompson at Bell Labs back in the early 1970s.
-Nowadays, on many Linux systems, bash (which stands for Bourne Again SHell) acts as the shell program.
-It was first released in 1989, and implements the POSIX standard plus many extensions.
+Nowadays, on many Linux systems, bash (which stands for Bourne Again SHell) or zsh acts as the shell program. bash was first released in 1989, and implements the POSIX standard plus many extensions.

 But there are lots of other free and open source shells available for Linux.
 We spotlight our recommended free and open source shells.